Geography School Trips & Tours to Northern Ireland

 - Free place ratio of 1 in 10

-Price shown is based on 40 paying passengers departing from a London airport travelling in Oct 2018 and is subject to availability.
+Price shown is based on 40 paying passengers from selected departure points travelling in Oct 2018 and is subject to availability.

 Get even more from your trip with an NST Field Studies Guide from only £30pp.